 Welcome to Ecuador’s “enchanted isles”—and a once-in-a-lifetime wildlife experience found nowhere else on earth.

 Imagine snorkeling with a family of inquisitive sea lions or swimming alongside giant sea turtles.
 Bask on the sun-warmed rocks, keeping company with dozens of marine iguanas (a 10-million-year-old species!).
-Meet the iconic giant land tortoises (called “galapago” in Spanish and the islands’ namesake), including the 170-year-old fellow at the Darwin Research Station.
+Meet the iconic giant land tortoises (called “galapago” in Spanish and the islands’ namesake).
 Marvel at the agility of the world’s only flightless cormorants, photograph the only penguin species found north of the Equator, and laugh at the comical crash landings of the huge waved albatross.

 As you explore the starkly beautiful terrain, leave it to Mother Nature to paint the creatures that live here in a dazzling color palette.
 Spot flashy red Sally Lightfoot crabs, boobies sporting bright blue or red feet, the bright yellow glint of Darwin’s finches, and flocks of hot pink flamingoes.
 And you’ll have plenty of time to observe these creatures up close—many are fearless since they’ve never been hunted.